PhD Handbook

 Option 1: Research Skills Electives

 Students in this option must take at least one research skills elective (3 credit hours) as part of the 9 elective hours required.
 In consultation with the student’s Academic Advisor, students develop competency in one area of research skill relevant to social work research.
 A student may choose from a variety of approved options, including but not limited to advanced statistics, computer language, historical method, ethnographic methods, psychometrics, advanced data management techniques, and content analysis.
-Approval is automatic if the course has been previously approved by the Program Director (See Appendix II in the KUSSW PhD Students Team.)
+Approval is automatic if the course has been previously approved by the Program Director.
+(See Appendix 2 in the SSW PhD Students Teams Site)

 Option 2: Research Related Second Language Competency